jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

     // Combined address for ROM: concatenates inputs 'a' and 'b' wire [3:0] addr_reg; // Combines 'a' and 'b' to form the ROM address

-    // Output from ROM, stores comparison result based on 'a' and 'b' wire [2:0] douta;    // Data output from ROM based on address 'addr_reg'
+    // Output from ROM, stores comparison results based on 'a' and 'b' wire [2:0] douta;    // Data output from ROM based on address 'addr_reg'

     // Instance of ROM block